iRB-Lab/py-ga-VRPTW/README.md

 ```

 #### Partially Matched Crossover Method

 The partially matched crossover (PMX) method originally coded is based on a paper by Goldberg [(1985)][goldberg-1985].
-The method was not working as intended, and I replaced it with the built-in version from `deap` with a small modificaiton to account for the depot naming convention.
+The method was not working as intended, and I replaced it with the built-in version from `deap` with a small modification to account for the depot naming convention.

 PMX is suited for problems where the optimal values and locations of the chromosomes matter.
 PMX works by randomly selecting a range of customers to swap between the routes.
 As each customer is swapped between the two routes, the duplicates are also swapped.
-For example if ther are two `individuals`.
+For example if there are two `individuals`.

 ```python
 A = [9, 8, 4, 5, 6, 7, 1, 3, 2, 10]